stfalcon-studio/ContentManager/README.md

 ```

-Declare field
+Declare field:
 ```java
 private ContentManager contentManager;
 ```

-Create instance.
-Where "this" is your activity
+Create instance where "this" is your activity:
 ```java
 contentManager = new ContentManager(this, this);
 ```

 Override onActivityResult method of activity.
-It is need for handle result
+It is needed for handling the result:
 ```java
 @Override
 protected void onActivityResult(int requestCode, int resultCode, Intent data) {